CollinDewey/terascripting/content/homelab/_index.md

  - Use applications that require a "normal" Linux distribution

 ---
-## CyberWIN - Virtual Machine - TEAL
+## CyberW - Virtual Machine - TEAL

 Windows 10